Groom+Style is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 We’re also starting to see more “ultrasonic” electric toothbrushes, which use ultrasonic waves a million times faster than those used by sonic brushes to break up plaque and kill bacteria.

-The Your House Garden review team finds the latter two much more effective and those are the ones you’ll see in our reviews.
+The Groom+Style review team finds the latter two much more effective and those are the ones you’ll see in our reviews.

 Best Electric Toothbrush – Most Important Features of Electric Toothbrushes